FOSSEE/sees/ult/ult_4/script.rst

 ..
 R24

 Run on the same directory would only list file.c because the ? only matches one character, no more, no less.
-This can save you a great deal of typing time.
+This helps you save time, while typing.

 For example, if there is a file called california_cornish_hens_with_wild_rice and no other files whose names begin